CIT Bank is the online-only banking subsidiary of the CIT Group, a financial holding company out of New York City.

 The first difference is in the APY.
-There are no tiers with a money market account, and you’ll earn interest at a rate of 0.50% no matter how much you deposit into your account.
+There are no tiers with a money market account, and you’ll earn a higher interest rate than in Savings Builder no matter how much you deposit into your account.

 You’ll also have more flexibility, with a bill pay option, and the ability to send money through Zelle or Paypal.

 With this added flexibility comes the potential for overdrafts, and you’ll be stuck with a $25 fee if you do.

 CIT offers four different types of CD accounts.